LLMRErepo/LLMCDD/README.md

 ## Results
 Under "/Results", the gold standard and evaluation results are provided.
-- GoldStandard (the gold standard for projects PP and DH)
+- /GoldStandard (the gold standard for projects PP and DH)
+- Tab PP(g13) in evaluation.xlsx  (one sample LLM-based output for Project PP)
-- SampleOutput (the LLM-based output for one iteration and its completed Class Diagrams)
+- Tab DH(g14) in evaluation.xlsx (one sample LLM-based output for Project DH)
-- evaluation.csv (the calculated completeness and validity)
+- evaluation.xlsx (the calculated completeness and validity)